CinTheDev/mp4-presenter/README.md

 The crate `ffmpeg-next` is used for reading the input video files.

-The video player is based on egui.
+The video player is based on bevy.

 ## Functionality